antoinepryy/TDA602-man-in-the-middle/README.md

     sys.exit(1)
 ```

-Now can can simply run it, and provide as parameters, the IP addresses of targets (and eventually an interface if we want to run this program on another machine):
+Now can can simply run it, and provide as parameters, the IP addresses of targets:

 ![Spoofing ARP addresses through Kali](assets/spoofing-python.png)